benthecoder/hackathons/README.md

 [Savergy](https://share.streamlit.io/benthecoder/savergy/main/app.py) - An app to help predict energy cost and usage of a building, provide notifications to users to help save energy usage, and to educate the community about how electricity use relates to CO2 emissions.

-Prizes: Best use of Mage AI (3rd place) - $150 Amazon Gift Card
+Prize: Best use of Mage AI (3rd place) - $150 Amazon Gift Card

 [Devpost](https://devpost.com/software/savergy) | [Github Repo](https://github.com/benthecoder/savergy)